duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/20-soldering/20-soldering-skill.md

 ### Purpose

-Provide students with practical methods for improving and troubleshooting their soldering on the drone.
+Provide students with practical methods for improving their soldering on the drone.

 ### Assessments and Evidence of Understanding